lucasnell/gameofclones-data/data-raw/README.md

 * `clone`: clone name (often new) sampled
 * `ham`: 1 or 0 for whether this clone was infected with *H. defensa*

-## Files from other sources

-Data from Ives et al. (2020) are used in files `scripts/01-field/01-field-time-series.R` and `scripts/01-field/02-field-maps.R`.
-These data are not provided in this repository since they are not ours to share.
-To create the plots that used data from Ives et al. (2020) (fig. 1), you should download them from <https://doi.org/10.6084/m9.figshare.11828865.v1>.
-Then rename
-`Ives et al. 2020 Data Fig2_1.csv` to `parasitism-2001-2016.csv`
-and
-`Ives et al. 2020 Data Fig3A.csv` to `symbionts-2012-2017.csv`
-Lastly, put both inside the `data-raw` folder.